ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Methodology

 \subsubsection{KPI-based}

-Additionally, a dynamic weight strategy based on Key Performance Indicators (KPI) is introduced, denoted as Strategy II (S-II).
+Additionally, a dynamic weighting strategy based on Key Performance Indicators (KPI) is introduced, denoted as Strategy II (S-II).
 Each dynamic weight $\lambda_{k}$ is refined into a prior weight and a learnable weight, as follows:

 where $t$ indexes the iteration steps, $\alpha_{k}=10^n \, (n \in \mathbb{Z})$ is the prior weight representing the magnitude of the attack loss, which reflects the adversarial robustness of different forged models, and $\beta_{k}^{t}$ is the learnable weight updated adaptively based on defense performance during each iteration.